 The technology to collect and analyse large amounts of data is becoming ever more sophisticated, generating a stream of new innovation opportunities for those able to harness it.
 Many cities however, are yet to realise the true value of their data.
 One of the main problems is that most city governments – similar to a lot of large private enterprises – hold data in many different formats across a range of individual departments, creating a set of data silos.
 This makes the data difficult to access and therefore hard to extract value from.

 Business of Applications

 The way we build software is changing.
-Mimicking the shift in the consumer world, organizations are rapidly moving from enterprise applications – big, complex software systems – to simpler, more modular, and more customized apps.
-Modern citizens expect to be able to interact with organizations, including digital government through digital technology and apps.
+Mimicking the shift in the consumer world, organisations are rapidly moving from enterprise applications – big, complex software systems – to simpler, more modular, and more customised apps.
+Modern citizens expect to be able to interact with organisations, including digital government through digital technology and apps.
 And city employees are looking for consumer-grade experiences too.
 They want user-friendly systems that enable them to be productive anytime and anywhere.